railsmn/railsmn.github.io/installation/vagrant.md

 title: Virtual Machine Setup with VirtualBox and Vagrant
 ---

+# THESE INSTRUCTIONS ARE DEPRECATED

+We recommend you follow [these](vagrant2.md) instead.

 # Ruby on Rails: Virtual Machine Setup with VirtualBox and Vagrant

 ------